harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/execution/dora-metrics.md

    Here you can also select **Show absolute value** if you would rather get the absolute value than the rate (percentage). <!-- image (6).png image (3).png image (5).png -->

-5. If you want to view or change the projects and Org Units associated with the profile, select **Associations**.
-Projects and org units are automatically derived from the connector you chose for **Change Failure Rate**.
-For more information, go to [Pivot Points](/docs/category/pivot-points). <!-- image (12).png -->
+5. If you want to view or change the projects and Collections associated with the profile, select **Associations**.
+Projects and Collections are automatically derived from the connector you chose for **Change Failure Rate**.
+For more information, go to [Collections](/docs/category/collections). <!-- image (12).png -->
 6. Select **Save** to save the profile.
 7. Go to the Insight where you want to add the Change Failure Rate widget.
 Make sure you are in the correct project.
 8. Select **Settings**, and then select **Add Widget**. <!-- image (25).png -->